 On May 17, 2013, plaintiff in IKB International S.A. in Liquidation, et al. v.
-Morgan Stanley, et al. filed a complaint against MS&Co. and certain affiliates in the Supreme Court of NY.
-The complaint alleges that defendants made material misrepresentations and omissions in the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
+Morgan Stanley, et al. filed a complaint against MS&Co. and certain affiliates in the Supreme Court of the State of New York, New York County ("Supreme Court of NY").
+The complaint alleges that defendants made material misrepresentations and omissions in the sale to plaintiff of certain mortgage passthrough certificates backed by securitization trusts containing residential mortgage loans.
 The total amount of certificates allegedly sponsored, underwritten and/or sold by MS&Co. to plaintiff was approximately \$133 million.
 The complaint alleges causes of action against MS&Co. for common law fraud, fraudulent concealment, aiding and abetting fraud, and negligent misrepresentation, and seeks, among other things, compensatory and punitive damages.
 On October 29, 2014, the court granted in part and denied in part MS&Co.'s motion to dismiss.
 All claims regarding four certificates were dismissed.
 After these dismissals, the remaining amount of certificates allegedly issued by MS&Co. or sold to plaintiff by MS&Co. was approximately \$116 million.
-On August 11, 2016, the First Department affirmed the trial court's decision denying in part MS&Co.'s motion to dismiss the complaint.
-At December 25, 2019, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$22 million, and the certificates had incurred actual losses of \$58 million.
+On August 11, 2016, the Appellate Division, First Department affirmed the trial court's decision denying in part MS&Co.'s motion to dismiss the complaint.
+On July 15, 2022, MS&Co. filed a motion for summary judgment.
+On March 1, 2023, the court granted in part and denied in part MS&Co.'s motion for summary judgment, narrowing the alleged misrepresentations at issue in the case.
+On March 26, 2024, the Appellate Division affirmed the trial court's summary judgment order.
+As of December 25, 2019, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$22 million, and the certificates had incurred actual losses of \$58 million.
 Based on currently available information, MS&Co. believes it could incur a loss in this action up to the difference between the \$22 million unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against MS&Co., or upon sale, plus pre- and post-judgment interest, fees and costs.
 MS&Co. may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.